syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/chartannotation.md

 ### Rectangle annotation

 The [`RectangleAnnotation`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.RectangleAnnotation.html) is used to draw a rectangle or a square in specific points over the chart area.
+You can specify the corner radius of the rectangle by using [`CornerRadius`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.RectangleAnnotation~CornerRadius.html) property.

 {% highlight c# %}
 [C#]